 If I’m being honest, even though these cookies are quite delicious, and that in itself should be reward enough, I had so much fun making these.
 I love using my rolling pins and any excuse I can get to practice my rolling skills, I’m up for it.
-I have to say though, I have cheated.
-I used to have a collection of wooden rolling pins, but I got rid of them all just because I was short on space.
+A while ago, I used to have a collection of wooden rolling pins, but I got rid of them all just because I was short on space.
 We still have the rolling pin that belonged to John.e’s mom.

 I kept my ceramic rolling pins from the Pioneer Woman line.
-I have four of them.
-I think her line has six or seven different prints, but I’ve only ever liked four of them.
+I just couldn’t bring myself to get rid of them!
 They are never used, but used as a wall decoration on this barn board background John.e made with these cast iron hooks.
 You can find the pictures on my Instagram page.

 Cheated; oh, yes!
 I recently purchased a Joseph Joseph Adjustable Rolling Pin.
 You must Google it if you don’t know what type of rolling pin I’m referring to.
 I always have a problem with rolling dough evenly, no matter how much I love to practice.
 This particular rolling pin eliminates my inadequate dough rolling technique.